Golden generation: Algeria (1980–1991; 2010–2014; 2019–2022)

-The Algerian team which reached the round of 16 of the 2014 FIFA World Cup has been described as a golden generation or the "second golden generation" of Algerian football in reference to the side which reached the 1982 and 1986 World Cups and won the 1990 African Cup of Nations.
+The team that reached the round of 16 of the 2014 FIFA World Cup has been described as a golden generation or the "second golden generation" of Algerian football in reference to the side which reached the 1982 and 1986 World Cups and won the 1990 African Cup of Nations.
 Key players in the 2010–2014 period included Madjid Bougherra, Mehdi Lacen, Djamel Mesbah, Hassan Yebda, Sofiane Feghouli, Islam Slimani, Yacine Brahimi and Raïs M'Bolhi.
-Algeria later won the 2019 Africa Cup of Nations and the 2021 FIFA Arab Cup with the likes of Riyad Mahrez, Ismaël Bennacer, Youcef Belaïli and Baghdad Bounedjah, but crashed out of the group stage of the next edition of the AFCON and failed to qualify for the 2022 FIFA World Cup.
+After a tumultuous period which saw the team fail to qualify for the a second consecutive World Cup and even fail to progress from the 2017 AFCON group stages, Algeria, now with Djamel Belmadi at the helm, and with players such as Riyad Mahrez, Ismaël Bennacer, Youcef Belaïli and Baghdad Bounedjah, won the 2019 Africa Cup of Nations.
+Furthermore, a special selection composed of A' team members, in addition to players in Middle Eastern Leagues, also won the 2021 FIFA Arab Cup.